 Updated February 2018

-On Thursday 1 February 2018, the Executive Director of EISA, Mr Denis Kadima and his team, Ms Catherine Musuva, Chief of Party of the Supporting Transition and Electoral Processes (STEP programme) and Ms Jessica Ranohefy Andreas, EISA Representative in Madagascar, met with Mr Hery Rakotomanana, the Chair of the Electoral Commission of Madagascar.
+On Thursday 1 February 2018, the Executive Director of EISA, Denis Kadima and his team, Dr Catherine Musuva, Chief of Party of the Supporting Transition and Electoral Processes (STEP programme) and Jessica Ranohefy Andreas, EISA Representative in Madagascar, met with Mr Hery Rakotomanana, the Chair of the Electoral Commission of Madagascar.

 The meeting focused on areas of collaboration between the two organizations in view of the 2018 electoral process in Madagascar.
 As part of the STEP programme, funded by USAID, EISA will implement activities to support the CENI as well as Civil Society Organizations in Civic and Voter Education.